tonethar/IGME-230-Fall-2019/projects/project-1.md

 ## IV.
 CSS
 -	CSS selectors and rules will be used for text formatting:
-  - Most of the style rules will be located in an external style sheet.
+  - Most of the style rules will be located in an **external style sheet**
-  -	There will be at least 5 style declarations (rules) in your external style sheet.
+  -	There will be at least 5 style declarations (rules) in your **external style sheet**
-  - Avoid using *inline* styles.
+  - Avoid using **inline styles**

 ## V. Other Requirements

 ### V-A. Navigation
 - you need two *navigation systems*:
-  - a *global* navigation system - this system will be present on both **index.html** and **tutorial.html** (as well as any other optional pages you have added)
+  - a *global* navigation system - this system will be present on both **index.html** and **tutorial.html** (as well as any other optional pages you have added) - these systems are usually located at the top of a page - and in the same location on both pages
   - a *local* navigation system on **tutorial.html**:
     - this system will make it easy for the user to "jump" to various steps of the tutrorial easily
     - see the "Content" navigation element on this wikipedia page for an example: https://en.wikipedia.org/wiki/Slime_mold